dariowho/Due/docs/index.rst

 Welcome to Due's documentation!
 ===============================

-Due is an autonomous **conversational agent** built with three goals in mind:
+Due is a framework for **conversational agents** that is built with three goals in mind:

 * Learning oriented: the more you talk, the better it gets
 * Action capable: user-defined actions (shell scripts) are natural components of the conversation